Categories

 Farm life was busy with Lulu assisting her mother in making hearty breakfasts for her stepfather, uncle, and hired men.
 After breakfast, animals were fed and chores began.
 Milk was skimmed and the thick cream churned to butter.
 Crocks and milk pails were meticulously washed in hot soapy water and then placed on slotted shelves to dry.
 The remaining hours were spent baking bread, making cheese, and doing typical chores like ironing, sewing, and cleaning.

-The farm was self-sufficient except for stables such as green-bean coffee which they hand roasted.
+The farm was self-sufficient except for staples such as green-bean coffee which they hand roasted.
 Most foodstuffs were grown on the farm: potatoes, carrots, turnips, pumpkins, oats, and wheat.
-The family’s orchards provided fresh produce in season, with the majority canned for fruit during the rest of the year.
+The family’s orchards supplied fresh produce in season, with the majority canned to provide fruit for the rest of the year.
 Bee hives pollinated spring blossoms and provided honey for the family.
 Evening hours were short and illuminated by oil lamps.
 Early to bed was only occasionally delayed by card games, reading books, or singing as her mother played guitar.

 Lulu Shirclifff sporting a large white bow, 2nd row, 2nd from right with her 1904 graduating class.

-After graduation, Lulu’s future brightened when a vacancy in grade school landed her a series of full-time jobs, albeit with limited credentials.
+After graduation, Lulu’s future brightened.
+A vacancy in grade school landed her a series of full-time jobs, albeit with limited credentials.
 In 1906, her stepfather traveled to Alaska where he suddenly died.
 Ransom Holcomb was always interested in Lulu’s education and had left her money for that purpose.
 The following September, Lulu enrolled at the Teacher’s College in Bellingham where she earned a teacher’s certificate.

 Meanwhile, back in Croatia, Anton was anxious about life.
 The following year he’d turn 18 and risked being drafted into the Austrian army.
 Two older brothers, John and Matt had emigrated to Roslyn and found work in coal mines with good wages.
 So Anton decided to leave his family and village behind to join his brothers in America.